 Dry Air

-Humidity level is the biggest factor when it comes to static shocks.
-Dry air is a conduit for those painful zaps because it doesn’t allow electric charges to dissipate and find balance in the same way moist air does.
-This causes some items to gain a positive charge, leading to a sudden transfer when they come into contact with negatively charged items.
+Humidity is one of the biggest factors when it comes to static shocks because it acts as a conduit for the painful, static zaps.
+Dry air doesn’t allow electric charges to dissipate or find balance in the same way that humid air does.
+This means that some items gain a positive charge, leading to a sudden transfer when they come into contact with a negatively charged item—and zap!
+You’ve got a static shock.

 Clothing Materials

-Dryer sheets have anti-static properties that reduce the likelihood of clothes sticking together in the dryer, and of clothes creating a static shock when you touch and wear them.
-You can also rub dryer sheets on areas where you often feel a static shock, like door handles or the metal parts of your vehicle.
+When your clothing is being dried in your dryer, the different fabrics rub against each other and create a static charge.
+That’s where dryer sheets come in handy!
+Dry sheets have anti-static properties that reduce the chance of your clothes sticking together in the dryer and creating static electricity.
+You can also rub dryer sheets on other areas where you’re experiencing static shock, like door handles or metal parts of your vehicle.

 Around Gas Pumps